yuhsiang237/yuhsiang237.github.io/source/_posts/Use-C-SemaphoreSlim-to-lock-async.md

 ```

-To fix this problem, I added the SemaphoreSlim to code, and the result is correct  "Sum:100000".
+To fix this problem, I added the SemaphoreSlim to code, and the result always is correct  "Sum:100000".
 It helps us lock and limit the asynchronous function's data to one-by-one.

 What is Semaphoreslim: